Illinois Medicine. It happens here.It’s always happened here.

 The University of Illinois College of Medicine celebrates its tradition of excellence through the recognition of individuals who have significantly supported the mission of the college.
 The Illinois Medicine Awards were expanded in 2014 from the original Distinguished Alumnus Award to include additional acknowledgement for a wider variety of contributions to the field of medicine, the community, the University and the College itself.

-On Saturday, October 14, the University of Illinois College of Medicine will celebrate its distinguished award winners and launch a new fundraising campaign at the annual Illinois Medicine Gala.
-Executive Dean, Dimitri Azar, MD, MBA, will host the event which will honor five influential award winners – each of whom have contributed to the field of medicine or to the College of Medicine to advance its mission.
-The evening celebration will also feature a formal launch of the College of Medicine’s campaign.
+On Friday, November 2, the University of Illinois College of Medicine will celebrate its distinguished award winners.
+The 2018 Illinois Medicine Awards are being presented to five influential honorees – each of whom have contributed to the field of medicine or to the College of Medicine to advance its mission.

 Pioneer in Medicine: Emil J Freireich ’47, MD ’49